Maths Mutt HOME

 Solving Inequations

-The solution is the value, or set of values, which satisfies the equation
+The solution is the value that satisfies the equation.

 Formulae